linesdmoller/cds_lang_line/assignment1/README.md

 ## USAGE:
 In order to reporduce this project, one must first download the input dataset from here; [Link](https://github.com/computationalstylistics/100_english_novels), and add the data to the 'in' folder in this project.
 One might also need to delete the blank file.

+Using Conrad_Nostromo_1904.txt as an example of one of the novels, the folder structure should be: "in/100_english_novels/corpus/Conrad_Nostromo_1904.txt".

+In order to costumize the program to check another search term, window size and text file, the user can do the following:
+- Search term: Change the variable "keyword" on line 33.
+- Windom size: Change the variable "window_size" on line 35.
+- Text: Change the variable "txt" on line 42.

 To run this script in the terminal, navigate to the folder outside the 'src' folder and run:

 python3 src/assignment1.py